-On April 9, 2019, the Company's board of directors authorized a stock repurchase program to acquire up to \$15.0 million of its common stock.
+On April 9, 2019, the Board of Directors authorized a stock repurchase program to acquire up to \$15.0 million of its common stock.
 Any repurchases under the program will be made from time to time on the open market at prevailing market prices.
-During the year ended December 31, 2019, the Company repurchased 0.3 million shares of its common stock for a total cost of \$2.5 million.
+As of December 31, 2020, the Company has repurchased 0.3 million shares of its common stock for a total cost of \$2.5 million.